 You Feel Overwhelmed

 When you’re tired and aren’t feeling your hundred percent mentally, the littlest of things tend to overwhelm you.
 When insomnia doesn’t allow you to rest, your body aches and your interest is lost, it becomes difficult to focus.
 As a result, you find yourself mentally drained and overcome with exhaustion, as everything seems like an overwhelmingly massive task.

 Although mental exhaustion is not the same thing as stress, chronic exposure to stress can exhaust the body.
-Increased stress and anxiety is one of the most common signs of mental fatigue.
-High levels of anxiety over a long period of time can cause serious issues as well, for example, you’ll be more likely to experience panic attacks and suffer from diarrhea, nausea, jitters and nervousness.
+Increased stress and anxiety are one of the most common signs of mental fatigue.
+High levels of anxiety over a long period of time can cause serious issues as well, for example, you’ll be more likely to experience panic attacks and suffer from diarrhea, nausea, jitters, and nervousness.

 How to Overcome and Prevent Mental Fatigue

 Mental exhaustion can happen to anyone when stress accumulates over time with no outlet to let the steam out.
 It drains you emotionally, rendering you unable to perform even simple tasks without feeling overwhelmed.
 But, it can be easily prevented and treated.
 Here are some tips on how to overcome mental exhaustion: